-When it comes to significant events in history, few can match the impact and symbolism of the Berlin Wall.
-Spanning a period of almost three decades, it divided a city, a nation, and an entire world.
-But why exactly did the East German government construct this imposing barrier?
+It is impossible to discuss great events of history and not include the construction of the Berlin Wall.
+It lasted for almost 29 years and divided a city, a nation and the whole world.
+So why did the East German government build this massive structure in the first place?
 Let’s dive into the key reasons behind its construction:

 1. Preventing Brain Drain

-The construction of the Berlin Wall also aimed to prevent further political instability within East Germany.
-In the years leading up to its construction, there was growing discontent among the population due to political repression, limited economic opportunities, and strict control over civil liberties.
-The government feared that continued protests and uprisings could destabilize their regime.
-By erecting the wall, they aimed to create a physical barrier that would isolate the dissenting voices and prevent the spread of political unrest.
+The construction of the Berlin also wanted to stop further political upheavals within East Germany as well.
+In the years prior to its construction there was increasing dissatisfaction with the general population due to political repression, economic stagnation and lack of civil liberties.
+The government was concerned that with the 次succession more protests and uprisings could threaten their regime.
+They wanted to build a wall to discourage these individuals and limit them so that political problems wouldn’t be passed around.

 3. Ideological Battle